EdenKupe/notTheSky/src/site/posts/poems/stepping-stones-into-forever.md

 the borders of empathy.
 Shining in the darkness, they exchange the intangible, ion-fueled markings of love.

-See, with your eyes which are like *épées, *the only truth which shall escape the hunger of black holes;
+See, with your eyes which are like *épées*, the only truth which shall escape the hunger of black holes;
 shall outlast the burning of fusion-stars;
 shall imbibe the sickness of forever engines;